GamalMoneep/Quantum_ai/docs/events/january-2024.md

 ---
-description: "January 2024 Community Meetup - Quantum Computing Workshop and Networking Event"
+description: "January 2024 Community Meetup - Hands-on quantum computing workshop with networking and Q&A. Join our monthly community event for learning and connection."
 ---

 # January 2024 Community Meetup